Following Jesus in Airth, Carron, Larbert and Stenhousemuir

 Tryst Church

-Our first Sunday morning service will take place on 4th May at 11am, in the Kirk Avenue building (formerly Larbert East Church).
+Our regular Sunday morning services take place at 10:30am, in the Kirk Avenue building (formerly Larbert East Church).

 - Young Church, Creche, livestream and post-service refreshments (see Sunday and Weekday Services )